Excavator Operation

 What is a quick-hitch safety pin and why is it critical?

 A quick-hitch allows rapid bucket and attachment changes on excavators.
 The safety pin is a physical locking pin that must be manually inserted through the hitch after every attachment change to prevent the attachment from detaching.
-A 2012 audit found approximately 50% of semi-automatic quick hitches were operating without the safety pin - a critical safety failure.
+Safe Work Australia and state regulator audits have consistently identified missing safety pins as the dominant cause of quick-hitch incidents — operators skip pin installation to save time.
 Multiple fatalities have resulted from attachments (300-2,000kg) dropping from unsecured hitches.
 The operator must personally exit the cab to install and verify the pin after every changeover.

 When is trench shoring required during excavation?

 Trench shoring (shields, hydraulic shores, or timber shoring) is required for all trenches exceeding 1.5m depth, which is classified as high-risk construction work under WHS Regulations.
 For trenches in unstable ground, written geotechnical advice is also required.
-Alternative methods include battering (sloping walls to stable angle - 1:1 for clay, 1:1.5 for sand) or benching.
-One cubic metre of soil weighs approximately 1,600kg - trench collapse is almost always fatal.
+Alternative methods include battering (per the Safe Work Australia Excavation Work Code of Practice, typically a maximum of 45° from horizontal without geotechnical engineer certification — steeper requires written certification) or benching.
+One cubic metre of soil weighs approximately 1,300-1,800kg depending on moisture and composition — trench collapse is almost always fatal.

 What are the safe approach distances for overhead powerlines?